cocoy/packer-sample/README.md

 # Packer Sample with Ansible

-Illustrate how to use Ansible as provisioner to Hashicorp''s Packer
+Illustrate how to use Ansible as provisioner to Hashicorp''s Packer on creating AMI on EC2.

 ## Getting Started